 As you’ve seen, the brain is extremely vulnerable.
 Menopause, a condition that most people believe only causes hot flashes and emotional changes, actually involves many more changes.

 Your body and health change when you go into menopause.
 Your bones weaken and you also run an increased risk of dementia, especially if you go into early menopause.
 Therefore, it’s important to put yourself in the hands of a trusted doctor and talk to them about the possibility of hormone replacement therapy.
 It can signify a before and after in this new stage.

-We hope this article helped you understand that there are ways to prevent this type of degenerative disease.
-Although early menopause doesn’t always lead to dementia, it does increase the risk.
+Has anyone around you had early menopause and can you relate it to the risk of dementia?
+We hope this article has been helpful and has allowed you to discover that there are ways to prevent this type of degenerative disease.
+Early menopause may not always lead to dementia, but the risk is there.